 In 2005 Fr.
 Rogers joined the campus ministry team at Georgetown University where he remained for nine years.
 He recently completed his Doctorate in Liberal Studies degree from Georgetown University.

 When not working, Fr.
 Rogers like to play sports (especially tennis and basketball) and a guitar (and a song) sure to be close at hand.

 Ryan first experienced Jesuit education as a student at St. Joseph’s Prep in Philadelphia.
 He went on to earn a BA in English from the University of Delaware, a Master’s in education from Western New Mexico University, and a law degree from Arizona State University.

 Ryan has six years of experience working and living with Native Americans in Arizona and New Mexico, including 3 years as a teacher and coach at St. Michael Indian School, a Catholic school on the Navajo Reservation.

 For the past few years, he has been practicing law in southern California, including significant work on behalf of the mentally ill.
-He and his wife Karina have three children: Mira (5), Thomas (3) and Cascia (8 months).
+He and his wife Karina have four children: Mira, Thomas, Cascia, Selah.
 Send an email